devleaks/cockpitdecks-docs/docs/Button.md

 Each button has a validity function that ensures that all necessary attributes are provided in its definition.
 If the activation of the button is not valid, its activation function will never be triggered, because of missing or misconfigurated parameters.
 If its representation is not valid, it will not be rendered on the deck.
 If a button is not valid, a small red triangle appears in the lower right corner of the key icon if the button is capable of representing it.
 A small blue triangle appears in the lower right corner of the key icon if Cockpitdecks suspect the button is a placeholder.

-# Button Description and Inpection
+# Button Description and Inspection

 Each button has an `describe()` method that prints in plain English what the button does and what it renders on the deck.